ryancoulman/2D-Random-Walk-Network/README.md

 ## Features

-- **Multi-Dimensional Random Walk:** Simulates random walks in configurable dimensions and network sizes.
+- **Multi-Particle Random Walk:** Simulates a multi-particle random walk using an array of 'particle' structs.
 - **High-Performance Computation:** Efficiently handles large-scale simulations using dynamically allocated memory.
 - **Data Output:** Outputs the results of simulations to CSV files for further analysis.

 ## Key Concepts Demonstrated

 - **Dynamic Memory Allocation:** Utilizes `malloc` and `free` to manage memory for simulation structures.
-- **Structs:** Defines and manipulates complex data structures to represent the state of the random walk.
+- **Structs:** Defines and manipulates complex data structures to represent the state of the random walk and the numerous particles.
 - **File I/O:** Writes simulation results to CSV files for visualization and analysis.
 - **Random Number Generation:** Uses random functions to simulate the movement of particles in the network.